A new class of traversable exponential wormhole metrics: Construction of traversable exponential wormhole metric

-All these metrics Eq.(\ref{(82)}), (\ref{(84)}), (\ref{(86)}), (\ref{(88)}), (\ref{(90)}), (\ref{(92)}), (\ref{(94)}), (\ref{(96)}) and (\ref{(98)}) have some physical throat and also they violate the necessary Null Energy Condition(NEC).
+if $\alpha>>m$, the radius of the throat comes out as $r=r_0=m$ and the metric violates the NEC at the throat region.\\ All these metrics have some physical throat and also they violate the necessary Null Energy Condition(NEC).
 In this way we can check for different values of $l,q,n$ and $k$.
-So the metric represented by Eq.(\ref{(78)}) is a generalised exponential wormhole metric.
+So the metric represented by Eq.(\ref{(78)}) is a new traversable exponential wormhole metric, which doesnot fall into the Ellis Gibbons class \cite{martinez2021static}.
 In this metric the radius of the throat remains the same if we keep the values of $n$ and $k$ fixed and vary the values of $l$ and $q$.
 So all the metrics in which the values of $n$ and $k$ are same will exhibit the same type of throat.
 But the reverse is not true.
 Any change in the values of $n$ and $k$ will lead to a different throat. \\ Similarly we can show that

 and